 3. Section 3, Credit Support Agreements, is amended by deleting the definition of “Credit Support Provider” at the end of subsection “10.
 Credit Support Agreements – Guaranty.”

-B. Section 1, Certain Definitions, of Annex B-1, Collateral and Exposure Provisions, is amended to reflect certain modifications, alterations and revisions as set forth below:
+C. Section 1, Certain Definitions, of Annex B-1, Collateral and Exposure Provisions, is amended to reflect certain modifications, alterations and revisions as set forth below:

 1. The definition of “Credit Rating” is hereby deleted in its entirety.